porunov/acme_client/README.md

 Every time you run acme_client you must set the parameter command parameter `--command`.<br>
 Optional parameters for all commands are: `--log-dir`, `--log-level`, `--server-url`, `--with-agreement-update`, `--agreement-url`.<br>
-For most of your commands you should specify working directory for your account (`--work-dir`) but you can left it by default.
+For most of your commands you should specify working directory for your account (`--work-dir`) but you can left it by default.<br>
+Every command returns a JSON object which always contains either "status":"ok" or "status":"error" and sometimes an additional information.
+You should check your log file if you get "status":"error".

 ##Commands: